CllsPy/learn_ai/syllabus/books/ML with Pytorch & Sklearn/ch08/mini-essay.md

 ## How to use NLP with ML
 To use NLP with ML we need to apply some techiniques, the point is to encoded text and make it understanble for machines.

+### Clean Data
+The single most important thing about working with raw text is to clean it to apply another techiniques as BOW and tf-idf.

 ### Bag Of Words
 Since ML models don't like to work with messy data, Bag Of Words (BOW)  is a techinique that consist in count the frequency of each word in a sentence, this way we create a vector from it., we call this multiplicity, the down side is that all syntaxe is lost but it helps encode text so the machine can understand and learn from it.